-We propose a novel automatic target recognition (ATR) system for classification of three types of ground vehicles in the MSTAR public release database.
-First, each image chip is pre-processed by extracting fine and raw feature sets, where raw features compensate for the target pose estimation error that corrupts fine image features.
-Then, the chips are classified by using the adaptive boosting (AdaBoost) algorithm with the radial basis function (RBF) net as the base learner.
-Since the RBF net is a binary classifier, we decompose our multiclass problem into a set of binary ones through the error-correcting output codes (ECOC) method, specifying a dictionary of code words for the set of three possible classes.
-AdaBoost combines the classification results of the RBF net for each binary problem into a code word, which is then "decoded" as one of the code words (i.e., ground-vehicle classes) in the specified dictionary.
+Abstract: We propose a novel automatic target recognition (ATR) system for classification of three types of ground vehicles in the MSTAR public release database.
+First, MSTAR image chips are represented as fine and raw feature vectors, where raw features compensate for the target pose estimation error that corrupts fine image features.
+Then, the chips are classified by using the adaptive boosting (AdaBoost) algorithm with the radial basis function (RBF) network as the base learner.
+Since the RBF network is a binary classifier, we decompose our multiclass problem into a set of binary ones through the error-correcting output codes (ECOC) method, specifying a dictionary of code words for the set of three possible classes.
+AdaBoost combines the classification results of the RBF network for each binary problem into a code word, which is then "decoded" as one of the code words (i.e., ground-vehicle classes) in the specified dictionary.
 Along with classification, within the AdaBoost framework, we also conduct efficient fusion of the fine and raw image-feature vectors.
 The results of large-scale experiments demonstrate that our ATR scheme outperforms the state-of-the-art systems reported in the literature.

-Keywords: MSTAR, automatic target recognition, adaptive boosting, feature fusion.
+Keywords: MSTAR, automatic target recognition, adaptive boosting, feature fusion